hellodanylo/ucla-deeplearning/README.md

 # Setup

 In order to run the notebooks on your computer and in AWS cloud, you need the following components:
+* Git tool to clone this repository
-* Miniconda package manager (to install `ucla-dev` environment defined in `./dev/conda_lock.yml`)
+* Miniconda package manager (to install `ucla-dev` environment defined in `./dev/conda_init.yml`)
-* Docker daemon (to run Jupyter container defined `./dev/image-python/Dockerfile`)
+* Docker for Desktop (to run Jupyter container defined `./dev/image-python/Dockerfile`)

 How to proceed?
 * If you are using Windows, follow the instructions under [Windows (WSL2 + Ubuntu)](#setup-windows)
 * If you are using Mac OS, follow the instructions under [Mac OS](#setup-mac-os)

-* If you are using Linux, nice!
-You probably already know what to do.
+It's strongly advised to use the setup instructions above, but if you would like to manage your own Conda environment:
+* the environment for notebooks defined in: `./dev/docker-jupyter/conda_init.yml`
+* Conda channels defined in: `./dev/docker-jupyter/condarc_student.yml`

 [](#setup-windows)
 ## Windows (WSL2 + Ubuntu)